a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 ```

 Examine the `node_modules` directory to see the packages that have been
 installed.
-There are lots, because `js-yaml` and `fabric-network` are themselves
+There are lots, because `js-yaml` and `udo-network` are themselves
 built on other npm packages!
 Helpfully, the `package-lock.json`
 [file](https://docs.npmjs.com/files/package-lock.json) identifies the exact
 versions installed, which can prove invaluable if you want to exactly reproduce